 And what a beautiful story it is.
 William Hoy decided he wanted to play baseball.
 He worked hard and never gave up.
 As life offered challenges, he stepped up to the plate and gave it his all.
 First, he was sent off to live at the Ohio School for the Deaf in the 1800s.
 These schools were residential.
 Parents dropped their children off and went home.
 He’d lost his hearing at age three.
 William had a close relationship with his mother, who’d always encouraged him.
 He tried out for the school baseball team but didn’t make it.
 He didn't give up.
 He practiced more and more until he finally became a National League baseball player with the Cincinnati Reds.

-Here he met more challenges because of being Deaf.
+He met more challenges because he was Deaf.
 Once, the whole Cincinnati Reds stadium laughed at him for not knowing he’d struck out.
 He didn't give up.
 Instead, he devised a playbook of signs for the umpires and players.
 Then, he would know when the referee called a strike, safe, or out.
 Did you know it was Hoy who introduced Major League Baseball referees to sign language?
 These signs are still used today in baseball.

 Of her experience with ASL, Nancy said, “I am not fluent, but I teach a bunch of words to children when I read them The William Hoy Story.
 They love learning sign language.
 I am so grateful I realized the power of ASL.
 The art form is like a song on their hands and faces.
 Just so beautiful.”